 - C2 code indicates a need for prompt remedial action to prevent future hazards, though not immediately dangerous.

-- C3 code suggests improvements for safety and efficiency but isn’t mandatory, while the FI code necessitates further investigation.
+- C3 code suggests improvements for safety and efficiency, but it isn’t mandatory, while the FI code necessitates further investigation.

 - Complying with EICR codes is crucial for adhering to safety standards, which affect property transactions and landlords’ legal obligations.